 To recognize academic achievement, CWU awards tuition waivers and/or scholarships to freshman and transfers entering CWU in the fall.
 This gift aid selection is based on a combination of high school GPA and standardized test scores for freshman and the GPA for transfers.
 These awards are merit based and granted for the first year of instruction at CWU.
 To be eligible for this merit gift aid, students must be admitted to CWU by February 1.
 We encourage you to apply for admission through the CWU website.
 The online admission application will expedite the admissions process and enable you to be considered for these merit based waivers and/or scholarships that are only available to early applicants.

 Autumn is considered scholarship “hunting season” for the next academic year.
 We encourage you to contact service organizations from your community and view the CWU Scholarship Web Site for updated information on scholarship resources.
 From the Scholarship website you can access links to search engines.
 Please be aware that legitimate scholarship opportunities DO NOT REQUIRE an application fee.
-The Scholarship Office staff updates the listing of scholarships year round and we are available to answer your scholarship application questions by phone, e-mail or in-person during business hours Monday through Friday 9 am – 5 pm in Barge Hall Room 102.
+The Financial Aid Office staff updates the listing of scholarships year round and we are available to answer your scholarship application questions by phone, e-mail or in-person during business hours Monday through Friday 9 am – 5 pm in Barge Hall Room 115.